smoynes/smoynes/README.md

 I think about computers a lot.
 I am currently working on:

-- 🌱 [ELSIE](https://github.com/smoynes/elsie): a virtual machine for the LC-3
+- 🌱 [<code>ELSIE</code>](https://github.com/smoynes/elsie): a virtual machine for the LC-3 educational computer.
-- 🤖 messing with microcontrollers
+- 🤖 messing with microcontrollers.
-- 🗒️ my manifesto on computing
+- 🗒️ my manifesto on computing.

 In addition to computing, I like: